GoodfellowMunro1981/battleships/README.md

 The program should create a 10x10 grid, and place a number of ships on the grid at

 random with the following sizes:

-•	1x Battleship (5 squares)
+- 1x Battleship (5 squares)
-•	2x Destroyers (4 squares)
+- 2x Destroyers (4 squares)

 The console application should accept input from the user in the format “A5” to signify a square to target, and feedback to the user whether the shot was success, and additionally report on the sinking of any vessels.

-## step 1
+## Step 1

-enter prompt to ChatGPT to generate simple code from Requirements as existing non custom logic required
+enter prompt to ChatGPT to generate simple code from Requirements as existing non custom logic required for application

-setup a new new c# Console App, paste code from ChatGPT
+setup a new C# NET 8.0 Console App, paste code from ChatGPT

-overview of console app to find any basic potential issues
+overview of codebase in console app to find any basic potential issues

-## basic smoke testing
+## Basic Manual Smoke-Testing of code/application

 ensure core functionality works as expected with some basic manual testing